 As anticipated, on December 22, 2015, the Worker’s Compensation Advisory Council (WCAC) approved its Agreed-Upon Bill.
-The official statutory language and bill summary can be found here.
 The bill now goes to the Wisconsin legislature for consideration and, hopefully, passage.

 Production of this Agreed-Upon bill underscores the success and stabilizing hand of the Advisory Council.
 The WCAC, composed of members of labor and management (including the Wisconsin Manufacturers and Commerce), typically produced a biennial “agreed upon” bill for approval by the Legislature.
 The WCAC produces reasoned, incremental changes that maintain the stability of the system for all stakeholders-employers, carriers, and workers.
 The WCAC immunized the substance of the Wisconsin WC system from partisan politics and election cycle swings commonly found in other states.

 The Advisory Council bill deserves full support of all Wisconsinites that care about our nationally respected worker’s compensation system.
 There is, however, lone wolf legislation floating about.
 We previously talked about a bill (being pushed by Rep. John Spiros, head of the Trucking Industry Defense Association) that is properly seen as the “worker’s compensation destruction bill.”
 These ideas in the Spiros-led bill (AB-501) were NOT considered or vetted by the Advisory Council.
 The Council protects against just this sort of unchecked effort-protecting against random or crackpot ideas from severely damaging the reputable system.

 In stark contrast, the Advisory Council carefully considered changes and produced a reasoned bill that improves or system and benefitsall stakeholders, especially the employers of our state.
 Indeed, some “employer-friendly” provisions include the following: